 We maintain an incident response program.
 In the event of a cybersecurity incident, designated personnel are responsible for assessing the severity of an incident and associated threat, containing the threat, remediating the threat, including recovery of data and access to systems, analyzing any reporting obligations associated with the incident, and performing post-incident analysis and program enhancements.
-We maintain a Cybersecurity Policy, which includes an Incident Response Plan in the event of a significant cybersecurity incident, our IT Systems Administrator will chair an incident response team to handle the incident.
+We maintain a Cybersecurity Policy, which includes an Incident Response Plan in the event of a significant cybersecurity incident.
+In the event of a significant cybersecurity incident, our IT Systems Administrator will chair an incident response team to handle the incident.
 Such incident response team will include members of IT, finance (if applicable), legal, communications, human resources and any affected unit or department.
 IT, along with a designated forensic team, will use the Incident Response Plan to guide the response.